Welcome Home, Pioneer

 (w/ Stuart O. Anderson)

 In this piece, a tumbleweed rolls perpetually on a gimble-mounted platform built from conduit and bicycle drivetrains.
 An infrared camera and custom software track the plant and keep it in motion.
-The project was a collaboration with Stuart O. Anderson.
-It was shown as part of the first exhibit of the Rossum's robotic arts group in Pittsburgh, and was juror nominated for the Hybrid Arts category of the Prix Ars Electronica 2007.
-We created a dedicated site for the project, with more text and images here.
+"Pioneer" was presented in the first exhibition of the Rossum's robotic arts group in Pittsburgh, and was juror nominated for the Hybrid Arts category of the Prix Ars Electronica 2007.